Thunderbird Amateur Radio Club — W7TBC White Tanks AllStar Node

 Tower & site

 The White Tanks Mountain site is a club-maintained installation with existing tower infrastructure and antennas being reused from the previous repeater deployment.
-Solar power keeps the rack running off-grid, with Starlink providing the internet backhaul.
+A diesel generator provides site power, with a UPS as the battery backup layer.
+Starlink provides the internet backhaul.

 Elevation